-Next, wait a "reasonable period of time."
+- Next, wait a "reasonable period of time."
 This is not defined but could be as short as a week or less in cases of particularly vulnerable prisoners and longer if there is more flexibility.
-In the case of individuals who are in hot spot institutions, a week might be too long; in the case of individuals whose medical condition is stable and where no cases of COVID-19 are reported, maybe wait a little longer.

-If you do not receive the records in a reasonable period of time

-• Forward the email to BOP.gov.
+In the case of individuals who are in hot spot institutions, a week might be too long; in the case of individuals whose medical condition is stable and where no cases of COVID-19 are reported, maybe wait a little longer. - If you do not receive the records in a reasonable period of time - Forward the email to BOP-OGC/ExecAssistant~@BOP.gov.
 The BOP requests that medical record requests to the OGC email address be made for those prisoners who have exhausted their administrative remedies or who are nearing exhaustion.
-Nevertheless, the office is aware that requests will come for prisoners earlier in the process.
+Nevertheless, the office is aware that requests will come for prisoners earlier in the process. - If this does not produce records, please contact Mary Price, mprice@famm.org.
+She will try to run interference.